 As part of our development of new Suma Brand products, where there isn’t a viable or more sustainable alternative to palm oil then we will use certified, sustainable palm oil only.
 For instance, our vegetarian suet contains RSPO certified organic palm oil.

-Only 19 of our food products contain palm oil (as of Oct 2021).
+Only a small proportion of our food products contain palm oil (as of Oct 2021).
 All of the palm oil used is RSPO certified palm.
 In our Ecoleaf range, we use some palm oil and palm derivatives, which are also RSPO certified.